ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 along with additional data if necessary such as its public key algorithm and parameters.

-The Relying Party
-might implicitly trust a Verifier, such as in a Verifier/Relying Party combination where the Verifier and Relying Party roles are combined.
+Thus, trusting a Verifier might be expressed by having the Relying Party store the Verifier's public key or certificate in its trust anchor store, or might be expressed by storing the public key or certificate of an entity (e.g., a Certificate Authority) that is in the Verifier's certificate path.
+For example, the Relying Party can verify that the Verifier is an expected one by out of band establishment of key material, combined with a protocol like TLS to communicate.
+There is an assumption that between the establishment of the trusted key material and the creation of the Evidence, that the Verifier has not been compromised.

-Or, for a stronger level of security, the
+For a stronger level of security, the
 Relying Party might require that the Verifier first provide information about itself that the Relying Party can use to assess the trustworthiness of the Verifier before accepting its Attestation Results.
+Such process would provide a stronger level of confidence in the correctness of the information provided, such as a belief that the authentic Verifier has not been compromised by malware.

-For example, one explicit way for a Relying Party "A" to establish such trust in a Verifier "B", would be for B to first act as an Attester where A acts as a combined Verifier/Relying Party.
+For example, one explicit way for a Relying Party "A" to establish such confidence in the correctness of a Verifier "B", would be for B to first act as an Attester where A acts as a combined Verifier/Relying Party.
 If A then accepts B as trustworthy, it can choose to accept B as a Verifier for other Attesters.

-As another example, the Relying Party can establish trust in the Verifier by out of band establishment of key material, combined with a protocol like TLS to communicate.
-There is an assumption that between the establishment of the trusted key material and the creation of the Evidence, that the Verifier has not been compromised.

 Similarly, the Relying Party also needs to trust the Relying Party Owner for providing its Appraisal Policy for Attestation Results, and in some scenarios the Relying Party might even require that the Relying Party Owner go through a remote attestation procedure with it before the Relying Party will accept an updated policy.
-This can be done similarly to how a Relying Party could establish trust in a Verifier as discussed above.
+This can be done similarly to how a Relying Party could establish trust in a Verifier as discussed above, i.e., verifying credentials against a trust anchor store and optionally requiring Attestation Results from the Relying Party Owner.

 ## Attester